Today I want to show you how to avoid giving away free design services by using a strategy called ‘The Principle of Reciprocity’.

 To demonstrate exactly how the principle of reciprocity works I’d like to share a very famous research study with you called “Sweetening the Till: The Use of Candy to Increase Restaurant Tipping”, by David B. Strohmetz, Bruce Rind, Reed Fisher, and Michael Lynn.

-The study looked at the principle of reciprocity by examining the amount of tip patrons left at a local restaurant.
+The study looked at the principle of reciprocity by examining the size of the tip patrons left at a local restaurant.

-There was however one twist to the study – every check was accompanied with a small gift and the waiters were instructed to vary the format and delivery of that gift.
+There was however one twist to the study – every check was accompanied by a small gift and the waiters were instructed to vary the format and delivery of that gift.

 For example, in the first round of the experiment waiters were instructed to leave just one mint with the check and then walk away from the table.

-When waiters left one mint with the check they found that on average, tips increased by 3 percent.
+When waiters left one mint they found that on average, tips increased by 3 percent.

 So, in the second round of the experiment waiters were instructed to leave 2 mints with the check and then walk away from the table.

-Now you may have though that doubling the gift may help double the reward… but you’d be wrong!
+Now you may have thought that doubling the gift may help double the reward… but you’d be wrong!